Dr Luca Nelli

 2009-2012: PhD in Experimental Ecology, University of Pavia (Italy).

-I am a quantitative ecologist with interest in spatially explicit models in ecology and epidemiology, statistics and geographic information systems.
-My key interest is on the use of appropriate spatio-temporal statistical methods to make inference from imperfect and opportunistic data (such as citizen science data or passive case detection from health surveillance systems).
+I am a quantitative ecologist with interest in modelling spatially explicit processes in ecology and epidemiology.
+My key interest is the use of appropriate spatio-temporal statistical methods to make inference from imperfect and opportunistic data (such as citizen science data or passive case detection from health surveillance systems) in wildlife conservation and public health.

 For my main research project, I'm collaborating with the London School of Hygiene and Tropical Medicine within a research programme funded by the Bill & Melinda Gates Foundation, entitled “Freedom from Infection – Confirming the Interruption of Malaria Transmission (FREEDOM)”.
 The programme seeks to investigate whether tools developed for confirming the absence of infection in veterinary epidemiology can be applied to malaria, and will provide key evidence as to whether and how these tools can be best used to guide decision-making when driving towards and confirming malaria elimination.